henningkoehlernz/discord-config/README.md

 *Note: This must be entered as a single command.
 Copy & paste or use `<shift-enter>`.*

 * `!ccdelete <course_numbers>`
+* `!rcdelete <course_numbers>`

-Will delete matching roles & channels using regular expression.
+Will delete matching channels (ccdelete) or roles (rcdelete) using regular expression.
 Examples:
 ```
 !ccdelete 159271|158247
+!rcdelete 159271|158247
 !ccdelete 159.*
 !ccdelete .*
 ```

-*Note: Matching will be done via role names.
-Only 6-digit role names are considered, so non-course channels will never be deleted.*
+*Note: Matching will be done via role names, so channels must be deleted before roles.
+Only 6-digit role names are considered, so non-course channels and roles will never be deleted.*

 **Watch out for active courses running in summer semester!**

 * `!ccmatch <course_numbers>`
+* `!rcmatch <course_numbers>`

-Like `!ccdelete` except that it only lists matching courses without deleting them.
+Like `!ccdelete` or `!rcdelete` except that it only lists matching courses or roles without deleting them.

 ## Other